Sexual Minorities Uganda

-Sexual Minorities Uganda (SMUG) is an umbrella non-governmental organization based in Kampala, Uganda.
-It has been described as the country's leading gay rights advocacy group.
+Sexual Minorities Uganda (SMUG) was an umbrella non-governmental organization based in Kampala, Uganda.
+It was described as the country's leading gay rights advocacy group.
+The group has been banned since 2022.
+Although the organisation has been outlawed in Uganda, an offshore of it in the United States is still operating as of 2026.

 One of their achievements include director Pepe Julian Onziema leading a coalition of 55 civil society organizations to overturn the Anti-Homosexuality Act of 2014.

 Organization

 Founders included Victor Mukasa and Sylvia Tamale.
 Executive director Frank Mugisha and deputy director Pepe Julian Onziema both took office in 2007.
 Advocacy officer David Kato was the advocacy and litigation officer until his murder in January 2011.
 SMUG advocates for the protection and promotion of human rights of lesbian, gay, bisexual, and transgender (LGBT) Ugandans.

-The network composed of several organizations member was founded in 2004 by:
+The network was founded in 2004 by several member organizations: